danfuzz/samizdat/blur/README.md

   the indicated name.

-* `--req=<target>` &mdash; Indicate that this rule requires the given target to be satisfied / built before it can proceed. `<target>` can be either a file name (if non-absolute, relative to the directory being built) or a named id.
+* `--req=<target>` &mdash; Indicate that this rule requires the given target to be satisfied / built before it can proceed. `<target>` must be a file name (if non-absolute, relative to the directory being built).

+* `--req-id=<id>` &mdash; Indicate that this rule requires the given named id to be satisfied / built before it can proceed.

 * `--target=<file>` &mdash; Indicate that this rule produces the named target file.